C-Level Cirque Hike Guide – Banff

 Guides for hikes in: Banff | Jasper | Kananaskis | Kootenay | Waterton | Yoho

-Pets: Generally dogs are allowed on all trails in the Rockies unless otherwise stated.
-Dogs must remain leashed at all times.
+Pets: leashed dogs are allowed on all trails in the Rockies unless otherwise stated.

 Canadian Rockies Camping Tips